ikem-krueger/ikem-krueger.github.io/_posts/2022-02-02-asus-h81m-a-nvme-mod.md

 ## Flash the new UEFI

+To circumvent the ASUS BIOS protection, you need to flash the BIOS twice.

 Use an elevated command prompt and run the `AFUWINx64.EXE` file using the ORIGINAL UNMODIFIED .CAP file:

 ```